 Sorry if I sound skeptical of everyone's good intentions, but there is too much history here to take anything at face value.

-Dave Donelson, author of Heart of Diamonds a about in the
+Dave Donelson, author of Heart of Diamonds a romantic thriller about blood diamonds in the Congo.

 No comments: